Correlation Between Nankang Rubber and Kenda Rubber

 Strong

-Over the last 90 days Kenda Rubber Industrial has generated negative risk-adjusted returns adding no value to investors with long positions.
+Compared to the overall equity markets, risk-adjusted returns on investments in Kenda Rubber Industrial are ranked lower than 1 (%) of all global equities and portfolios over the last 90 days.
 In spite of fairly stable basic indicators, Kenda Rubber is not utilizing all of its potentials.
 The latest stock price fuss, may contribute to near-short-term losses for the sophisticated investors.

 Nankang Rubber and Kenda Rubber Volatility Contrast